carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-diversity.md

 ~~~
 {: .output}

-Let's do a little review of all that we see today: **Transformation of the data; Manipulation of the
+Let's do a little review of all that we saw today: **Transformation of the data; Manipulation of the
 information; and plotting**:
 ~~~
 cyanos  = transform_sample_counts(cyanos, function(x) x*100 / sum(x) )